This post is sponsored by Conagra, but all opinions expressed are my own.

 - Playing sports

 The activity options are endless.
-Once you find a hobby you both love to do, you’ll realize how fun it is to spend time doing those activities together, like movie night.
+Once you find something you both love to do, you’ll realize how fun it is to spend time doing those activities together, like movie night.

 When it comes to inexpensive activities to do with your teenager, the little secret parents may not understand is that spending time with their teenager doesn’t have to be anything over the top for them to think you are their superhero.

-Simply show them you’re there for them, that you’re listening to them and you appreciate them, and they’ll give you that same respect right back.
+Simply show them you’re there for them, that you’re listening and you appreciate them, and they’ll give you that same respect right back.